tryptichon/jsf-primefaces-skeleton/README.md

 A sample [docker-compose.yaml](docker/docker-compose.yaml) is included to start a container easily.
 The parameter `image` there needs to be adjusted by hand when the project name / version changes.

+After the container has started, point your browser to `http://localhost:8080/`.

 ## Used tools and licenses

 For more information and additional licenses: